BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Package-Structure.md

           - :material-file: dungeonObjectives.yml
           - :material-file: normalObjectives.yml
           - :material-file: myVariablesFile.yml
             - :material-folder-open: conversations
                 - :material-file: indiana.yml
                 - :material-file: jones.yml

-!!! warning "old concept"
+!!! warning "BetonQuest 1.12.9 concept"
     * :material-folder-open: tutorialQuest
         - :material-file: main.yml
         - :material-file: events.yml
         - :material-file: objectives.yml
         - :material-file: conditions.yml
+        - :material-file: custom.yml
         - :material-folder-open: conversations
             - :material-file: indiana.yml
             - :material-file: jones.yml
 </div>

 Did you see the difference?
-In the old one, there was no space for unique naming of the files not even have more than one file for each feature.
+In the 1.12.9 one, there was no space for unique naming of the files not even having more than one file for each feature and in the 2.0.0 version nearly everything is possible.

 One more thing to know when using the new system: there is no _main.yml_ needed anymore.
 Instead of main we will use the _package.yml_.
 The _package.yml_ is necessary otherwise it won't get detected as a quest and will not be affected in a BetonQuest reload.

-## 2. Creating your first QuestPackage with multiple files
+## 2. Creating a QuestPackage with multiple files

 We will now explain you, how to actually get used to this system.
 After this you will know how to create your own _QuestPackages_ and how to let them grow!